 children’s autism.
 These parents report that their children were “normal” until they received the MMR vaccine.
 Only after

 getting the vaccine, did their children begin to show symptoms of autism.
-Because the symptoms of autism start to arise
+Because the symptoms of autism start to arise around

-around the same time as the child’s MMR vaccination, parents and families see the vaccine as the cause of the autism.
+the same time as the child’s MMR vaccination, parents and families see the vaccine as the cause of the autism.

 The MMR vaccine controversy is over the safety of the MMR vaccine.
-Critics of the vaccine say that the incidence of
+Critics of the vaccine say that the incidence of autism

-the benefits of the vaccine greatly outweigh the risks, and that there is no scientific evidence to support the critics' claims.
+the vaccine greatly outweigh the risks, and that there is no scientific evidence to support the critics' claims.

 Autism and MMR Link

-Although children receive many other vaccines in addition to the MMR vaccine, these other vaccines have not been identified
+Although children receive many other vaccines in addition to the MMR vaccine, these other vaccines have not been identified as

-MMR vaccine.
-During a 1998 press conference, Wakefield suggested that giving children the vaccines in three separate
+During a 1998 press conference, Wakefield suggested that giving children the vaccines in three separate doses would be safer

-doses would be safer than a single vaccination.
-This suggestion was not affirmed by the paper, and several resulting studies
+than a single vaccination.
+This suggestion was not affirmed by the paper, and several resulting studies have failed to show any

-have failed to show any association between the vaccine and autism.
-Wakefield has been heavily criticized on scientific
+association between the vaccine and autism.
+Wakefield has been heavily criticized on scientific grounds and for triggering a

-grounds and for triggering a decline in vaccination rates as well as on ethical reasons for the way the research was
+decline in vaccination rates as well as on ethical reasons for the way the research was conducted.

 In 2004 the MMR and autism interpretation of the paper was formally recanted by 10 of Wakefield's 12 co-authors.
-The
+The CDC,

-link between the MMR vaccine and autism, that MMR has prevented diseases that still carry a heavy burden of death and
+between the MMR vaccine and autism, that MMR has prevented diseases that still carry a heavy burden of death and

 complications, that the lack of confidence in MMR has damaged public health.